Relationships, dating & more

 It depends on the situation.
 There may be no point in letting a date know about your hidradenitis suppurativa until you know whether you're interested in developing an ongoing relationship with that person.

-Not everyone can understand that psoriasis does not affect one's ability to participate in a relationship.
+Not everyone can understand that hidradenitis suppurativa does not affect one's ability to participate in a relationship.
 You can tell the person on your first date by sliding into the topic.
 You can talk about liking the beach or swimming and that the sun is very good for your psoriasis.
 You might mention a hidradenitis suppurativa-related appointment or event you attended recently.
 Whichever approach you choose, remember that everyone has something different about him or her – hidradenitis suppurativa just happens to be something that shows.

 What if I want to wait a while before letting them know?